Deploy Docker Container on Cloud

 Compose standalone

-Note that Compose standalone uses the -compose
+Note that Compose standalone uses the -compose syntax instead of the current standard syntax compose.

-when using Compose standalone, instead of docker compose up
+For example type docker-compose up when using Compose standalone, instead of docker compose up.

 - To download and install Compose standalone, run:

-curl -SL https://github.com/docker/compose/releases/download/v2.23.0/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose
+curl -SL https://github.com/docker/compose/releases/download/v2.23.0/docker-compose-linux-x86_64 -o /usr/local/bin/docker-compose-

 Apply executable permissions to the standalone binary in the target path for the installation.